yanismiraoui/ai-agent-FarmBrief/README.md

 #### Setting up the Mistral API key

 1. Go to [Mistral AI Console](https://console.mistral.ai) and sign up for an account.
 During sign-up, you will be prompted to set up a workspace.
 Choose a name for your workspace and select "I'm a solo creator."
 If you already have an account, log in directly.
 2. After logging in, navigate to the "Workspace" section on the left-hand menu.
-Click on "Billing" and select “Experiment for free”.
+Click on "Billing" and select "Experiment for free".
 3. A pop-up window will appear.
 Click "Accept" to subscribe to the experiment plan and follow the instructions to verify your phone number.
 After verifying your phone number, you may need to click "Experiment for free" again to finish subscribing.
-4. Once you have successfully subscribed to the experiment plan, go to the "API keys" page under the “API” section in the menu on the left.
+4. Once you have successfully subscribed to the experiment plan, go to the "API keys" page under the "API" section in the menu on the left.
 5. Click on "Create new key" to generate a new API key.
-6. After the key is generated, it will appear under “Your API keys” with the text: `“Your key is: <your-api-key>”`.
+6. After the key is generated, it will appear under "Your API keys" with the text: `"Your key is: <your-api-key>"``.
 Copy the API key and save it securely, as it will not be displayed again for security reasons.
 7. Open your `.env` file and paste the API key between the quotes on the line labeled `MISTRAL_API_KEY`.

 #### Setting up the starter code

 We'll be using Python, if you've got a good Python setup already, great!
 But make sure that it is at least Python version 3.8.
 If not, the easiest thing to do is to make sure you have at least 3GB free on your computer and then to head over to [miniconda install](https://docs.anaconda.com/miniconda/install/) and install the Python 3 version of Anaconda.
 It will work on any operating system.

 After you have installed conda, close any open terminals you might have.
-Then open a terminal in the same folder as your `bot.py` file (If you haven’t used your terminal before, check out [this guide](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html)!).
+Then open a terminal in the same folder as your `bot.py` file (If you haven't used your terminal before, check out [this guide](https://www.macworld.com/article/2042378/master-the-command-line-navigating-files-and-folders.html)!).
 Once in, run the following command

 ## 1. Create an environment with dependencies specified in env.yml:
     conda env create -f local_env.yml